Developer: TO SE

 The Good: Cute visual style, tight controls

 The Legendary Starfy is actually the fifth game in the series, but the first game seen here in the States.
-You play as Starfy who finds a little rabbit that lost his memory, and must find crystal shards that will restore his memory.
-Yeah it’s not too great, but this game is clearly aimed towards little kids.
+You play as Starfy who finds a little rabbit that lost his memory and must find crystal shards that will restore his memory.
+Yeah, it’s not too great, but this game is clearly aimed towards little kids.

-The game has tight controls and are easy to grasp with Starfy swimming underwater mostly, but he’s really slow on land.
-The goal of the game is just navigate screen to screen, collect little stars (currency in the game), and watch cut scenes until the end.
+The game has tight controls and is easy to grasp with Starfy swimming underwater mostly, but he’s really slow on land.
+The goal of the game is just to navigate screen to screen, collect little stars (currency in the game), and watch cut scenes until the end.
 It gets very boring after the second chapter, and most older experienced gamers will turn it off.
-The game is just way to easy with enemies that don’t attack you.
+The game is just way too easy with enemies that don’t attack you.
 Yeah, you have to run into them to get hurt.
 Navigating the levels for treasure chests and stars is probably the only incentive to go through this game, but the items you can buy are pretty lame.

 Try dressing a star up.
-It looks pretty bad, and obviously only appeals to small children, or simple-minded people.
+It looks pretty bad, and obviously only appeals to small children or simple-minded people.
 Even the boss fights are easy and can be killed in just a few hits not to mention a save before a door, then a save when you go through it then no save until the end of the level.
 Yeah makes no sense, but kids won’t really notice or care.
 Plus, you can save in the start menu!
 Do we really need this many saves?!
-Well, you can find different abilities to help Starfy that are attached to the touchscreen such as Moe’s ability to sense treasure, a mermaid’s ability to give you level info as you go, and you can transform into a fire-breathing dino, but it’s not as fun as you would think.
+Well, you can find different abilities to help Starfy that is attached to the touchscreen such as Moe’s ability to sense treasure, a mermaid’s ability to give you level info as you go, and you can transform into a fire-breathing dino, but it’s not as fun as you would think.